Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 Within Azure, you can ingress data from Azure Storage to Azure Batch pools, as well as egress data back out to Azure Storage when tasks complete.
-You may also ingress data from other Azure Batch Tasks which may or may not be in the same pool as part input data for subsequent Azure Batch Tasks.
+You may also ingress data from other Azure Batch Tasks which may or may not be in the same pool as input data for subsequent Azure Batch Tasks.

 The rest of the document will explain each ingress and egress data movement operation in detail.